BlockchainCommons/developer-web-site/_pages/sskr-faq.md

 1. Create multiple SSKR objects.
 2. Protect a 32-byte symmetric key using SSKR, and then use that key to protect the larger data.
-(This is essentially what SSKR Envelope does, but SSKR does so in a much more automated way.)
+(This is essentially what SSKR Envelope does, but SSKR Envelope does so in a much more automated way.)

 ## SSKR Standards